lithnet/access-manager-docs/installation/installing-the-access-manager-server/installing-access-manager-in-a-failover-cluster.md

 ![](../../images/badge-enterprise-edition-rocket.svg) High availability is an [Enterprise edition feature](../../access-manager-editions.md)

+{% hint style="info" %}
+Running Access Manager in a failover cluster is deprecated as of v3.0, and support will be removed in a future version of the product.

+We recommend [installing Access Manager behind a load balancer](installing-access-manager-load-balancer.md) for new deployments going forward.

+Note, that connecting Access Manager to a database stored in an SQL failover cluster remains supported.

+{% endhint %}

 ## Prerequisites

 Installing Access Manager in a failover cluster requires the following;